Business Aviation Trip Planning: Tokyo International Conference on African Development

 If operating to RJTT as a “conference-related” GA flight, you should request permits/airport slots via your embassy, consulate or official government office in Japan.
 This requires providing full aircraft and operational information, details on crew members and onboard VVIP passengers, as well as the planned ICAO route with entry/exit points to/from Japan FIR.

 5. Preferred hotel options are limited

 At this point, almost all four – and above star hotels are sold out in both the Yokohama and Tokyo areas.
 If you’re planning an operation to this area during the time of TICAD, try to reserve accommodations immediately.
 Due to the sold-out status of most 4- and 5-star hotels, you may have to consider downgrading to 3-star accommodations or, alternatively, staying outside the Tokyo area.

-6. Be mindful of other operating tips
+6. Security and other tips

 Be advised that general security precautions will be strengthened in the Yokohama/Tokyo area during the period of the conference.
 It’s recommended that you always carry your passport whenever leaving the hotel and avoid approaching or touching any item that may seem suspicious.
 If you have concerns about even the smallest issues – security-related or otherwise – do not hesitate to contact your ground handler.
-For more information on this event, please see the TICAD website.

 7. Additional information

-Be prepared for parking restrictions/limitations in place at RJTT, from about May 30 through about June 8 due to TICAD-related GA activity.
+Be prepared for parking restrictions/limitations in place at RJTT, from about August 26th through about September 5th due to TICAD-related GA activity.
 Particularly for short-notice or last-minute trips to the Tokyo/Yokohama area during the TICAD period, it’s important to begin working with your 3rd-party provider and ground handler as soon as possible.